gabrielacepeda/Calendar/README.md

 I'm currently working on the add and delete event buttons functionality.
 It will not input the event in the corresponding date.

 ## Lessons Learned:
-Relying on back-end applications such as Node.js, Express and MongoDB, to make an app functional was new to me.
+Relying on back-end frameworks such as Node.js, Express and MongoDB, to make an app functional was new to me.

 ## Installation